The Human Truth Foundation

 q=199.

 Congo, DR is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Congo, DR does better than average for its nominal commitment to Human Rights19 and in LGBT equality20.
-However Congo, DR performs less well in most areas.
-It does worse than average for supporting press freedom21, freethought22 and in its average Freedom in the World rating.
-And finally, it falls into the worst-performing 20 in terms of commentary in Human Rights Watch reports23 (amongst the lowest in Africa), opposing gender inequality24, supporting personal, civil & economic freedoms25 (amongst the worst in Africa) and in eliminating modern slavery26.
-From 2016 to 2017, thousands of civilians have been killed by government forces, hundreds of schools attacked, millions displaced from their homes and human rights observers have been executed27.
+Congo, DR does better than average in combatting modern slavery20 and in its nominal commitment to Human Rights21.
+But that's it.
+Congo, DR has problems.
+It does worse than average in supporting press freedom22, freethought23, LGBT equality in the 2020s24 and in its average Freedom in the World rating.
+And finally, it sits amongst the bottom 20 for commentary in Human Rights Watch reports25 (amongst the lowest in Africa), opposing gender inequality26 and in supporting personal, civil & economic freedoms27 (one of the worst in Africa).
+From 2016 to 2017, thousands of civilians have been killed by government forces, hundreds of schools attacked, millions displaced from their homes and human rights observers have been executed28.
 To be amongst the worst countries in the world on so many factors means that the Democratic Republic of the Congo is one of the most difficult places on Earth to be a Human Being.

 For tables, charts and commentary, see: